Connect with others who understand.

 For caregivers and loved ones of individuals with Alzheimer’s, understanding these connections may provide valuable insights into your family member’s condition.

-ADHD is most often diagnosed in childhood and affects roughly 11.4 percent of children in the U.S. Additionally, it’s estimated that 4.2 percent of American adults have attention-deficit/hyperactivity disorder, although many remain undiagnosed.
+ADHD is most often diagnosed in childhood and affects roughly 11.4 percent of children in the U.S. Additionally, it’s estimated that 4.2 percent of American adults have ADHD, although many remain undiagnosed.

 ADHD is typically classified into three main types: